Date of Award:

 Brian K. Warnick

 The purpose of this study was to examine the relationship between teenagers’ use of mobile Internet devices and their involvement in risky digital behaviors, including problematic Internet use, exposure to pornography, and participation in sexting.
-A crosssectional correlational design using a sample (N = 97) of teens aged 13-18 was used.
+A sample of teens between the ages of 13-18 was used for this study.

-Linear regression analyses revealed that teens using smartphones as their primary source of Internet access were most likely to receive sexting requests, while teens using computers to access the Internet were most likely to intentionally view pornography.
+It was found that teens who used smartphones as their primary source of Internet access were most likely to receive sexting requests, while teens using computers to access the Internet were most likely to intentionally view pornography.
 Additionally, teens who used multiple mobile devices to connect to the Internet and teens who had owned at least one mobile Internet device for longer periods of time were most likely to have higher levels of problematic Internet use.

-Atwood, Ryan, "The Relationship Between Adolescents' Use of Internet-enabled Mobile Devices and Engaging in Problematic Digital Behaviors" (2016).
-All Graduate Theses and Dissertations.
+Atwood, Ryan, "The Relationship Between Adolescents' Use of Internet-Enabled Mobile Devices and Engaging in Problematic Digital Behaviors" (2016).
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4874.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .